hpi-swa-teaching/MorphicAPIExplorer/packages/MorphicAPIExplorer-Core.package/MEXTool.class/README.md

-I'm the actual tool which can be opened from the user.
+I'm the actual tool which can be opened by the user.
 By default I'm opening a MEXToolOverView as window from where the user can navigate to the MEXToolExplorationView.

 My most important methods are
 - MEXTool class>>open					to actually open the tool